Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-In general, there is an infinite number of functions for which $\Gamma$ describes the same zero-level-set.
-Usually, one chooses $\phi(\vv{x})$ to be a signed distance function to the interface because it simplifies computations (e.g., $||\nabla \phi(\vv{x})|| = 1$) and helps to produce robust numerical results \cite{Sussman;Smereka;Osher:94:A-Level-Set-Approach}.
+In general, there is an infinite number of functions for which $\Gamma$ describes the same zero level set.
+Usually, one chooses $\phi(\vv{x})$ as a signed distance function because it simplifies computations (e.g., $||\nabla \phi(\vv{x})|| = 1$) and leads to robust numerical results \cite{Sussman;Smereka;Osher:94:A-Level-Set-Approach}.
 Also, signed distance functions are beneficial because they are uniquely determined as the viscosity solutions to the Eikonal equation \cite{Min:10:On-reinitializing-le}.
 Recent studies \cite{LALariosFGibou;LSCurvatureML;2021, Larios;Gibou;HybridCurvature;2021} suggest that these functions can improve the accuracy of machine learning estimations, too.
 However, as a numerical simulation progresses, a signed distance function can deteriorate quickly, developing noisy features that compromise stability and precision.
-For this reason, it is customary to redistance $\phi(\vv{x})$ frequently by solving the pseudo-time transient \textit{reinitialization equation} \cite{Sussman;Smereka;Osher:94:A-Level-Set-Approach},
+For this reason, it is customary to redistance $\phi(\vv{x})$ frequently by solving the pseudo-time transient \textit{reinitialization equation} \cite{Sussman;Smereka;Osher:94:A-Level-Set-Approach}

 where $\tau$ is a pseudo-time stepping variable, $\phi^0$ is the starting level-set function, and $\texttt{sgn}(\cdot)$ is a smoothed-out signum function.